Chris-Delcuse/TI-Basic_OS-v3.10/SECURITY.md

 # Security Policy

+I am committed here, to providing sources, that will not cause difficulties to the uprightness user or hardware.

 For obvious hardware and user safety reasons, you will not find any .89x, .92x, or .V2x files.

-I am committed to providing sources, that will not cause difficulties to the uprightness user or hardware.

-This is why,
-you will only find sources.

 ## Supported Versions